CESNET/metacentrum-user-docs/docs/software/sw-list/kraken.md

 and request at least `mem=500gb` (unless only short query is processed with `--memory-mapping` option).

-For optimal performance of access to this database, we recommend adding `qsub` requirement either `pbs_server=cerit-pbs.cerit-sc.cz`, or `cluster=halmir`.
-These select (two different sets of) machines with fastest network connection to the database storage.
+For optimal performance of access to this database, we recommend adding `qsub` requirement `cluster=halmir`.
+This selects machines with fastest network connection to the database storage.